-Tibet, also a country with great wonderful cities where the most important monasteries and religious sites of great cultural interest are located.
+Tibet is also a country with great wonderful cities where the most important monasteries and religious sites of great cultural interest are located.

-Likewise, the Gelugpa sect founded by Tsong Khapa in the early 14th Century, and the Kagyu of the 11th Century with Sakya sects in 1073 A.D. and minor followers of Kadam sects found around rural areas of Tibet.
+Likewise, the Gelugpa sect was founded by Tsong Khapa in the early 14th Century, and the Kagyu of the 11th Century with Sakya sects in 1073 A.D. and minor followers of Kadam sects found around rural areas of Tibet.

-Tibetan are highly religious following the path of Buddhism as per the order of high gurus and priests of different sect of Buddhism.
+Tibetan are highly religious following the path of Buddhism as per the order of high gurus and priests of a different sect of Buddhism.
 In Tibet various religious festivals and events are held all around the year, the most important is Saga Dawa.
 Related to the birth anniversary of Lord Sakyamuni Buddha falls at the end of April or the first week of May, as per the Buddhist Lunar calendar.

-The other major festival is the Tibetan New Year takes place during the cold winter months of February, the Tibetan calendar.
+The other major festival is the Tibetan New Year takes place during the cold winter months of February, in the Tibetan calendar.
 That consists cycle of animals and birds or creatures birds likewise a year of Hare, Dragon, Snake, Horse, Sheep, Ape.
 Includes Bird, Dog, Pig, Mouse, Bull, and a Tiger, as per English or Gregorian calendar 2020.
-It was the year of a Rat or Mouse, from this February 2021 onward year of an Ox, celebrated with pomp and joyous ceremony.
+It was the year of a Rat or Mouse, and from this February 2021 onward year of an Ox, celebrated with pomp and joyous ceremony.

-TIBET BEST PLACES AND THINGS TO DO:
+TIBET'S BEST PLACES AND THINGS TO DO:

-‘A great wide country with exciting places from leisure to adventure activities’
+‘A great wide country with exciting places from leisure to adventure activities

 Tibet, since the country flung its door wide open to the outside world about four decades ago, interested travelers were always eager.
 To step inside and explore the hidden treasure of mystic, and the myth of Tibetan legends of age-old culture and custom.
 That is rarely seen in other parts of the world, as Tibet was always a country of fascination for many travelers and explorers.

-Tibet, located on the world's highest and largest plateau or tableland, a vast country of high snow mountains, desert-like landscapes.
+Tibet, located on the world's highest and largest plateau or tableland, a vast country of high snow mountains, and desert-like landscapes.
 A barren and arid hills of rocky cliffs with windblown eroded canyons, in some remote areas of Tibet.
-Where you can experience complete ambiance, feeling out of this world within absolute wilderness, with only the sound of nature and howling winds.
+Where you can experience the complete ambiance, feeling out of this world within the absolute wilderness, with only the sound of nature and howling winds.

 Besides its scenic barren and arid land appearance on country out-backs, the traditional farm villages, towns, and cities is equally interesting.
 Festooned with old temples and monasteries of great religious importance, where you can witness Tibetans from all walks of life.
 From different parts of Tibet on pilgrimage for worship on various monasteries and religious sites in the harmony of prayer chanting.